Two year old’s not talking yet?

 Is your 2-year-old not talking yet?

-It's natural to feel concerned when your toddler is late to talk.
-Every child develops at a different pace within a range that we call ‘typical development’.
-As a parent, observing your child's development is a journey filled with milestones.
-Developmental delays and difficulty with communication can manifest in various ways, from challenges in forming speech sounds to difficulties in using two-word phrases appropriately.
-If you're noticing delays in your child's language or speech milestones, there are proactive steps you can take to support the development of their communication skills.
+Developmental delays and difficulty with communication can present in different ways, from challenges in forming speech sounds to difficulties in using two-word phrases.
+If you're noticing delays in your child's language or speech milestones, there are simple steps you can take to support the development of their communication skills in everyday routines.

 What to Look Out For